Mission

 Negasi is a Trinidadian Black, gender queer, artist and organizer in Portland.
 Their experience as a creator informs her approach to liberation and revolution.
 His politics are rooted in sexual liberation, prison abolition, and radical love.
 They have been engaged in social work and community organization since high school, working as an advocate for Black queer people's education and sexual health.
 She now works as a theater creator and activist in the Portland area.
 They believe art and radical queer creativity is essential to uplifting Black and Brown queer people.

-Board
+Board of Directors

 Mireaya Medina